Mihirakula: Xuanzang

-The 7th-century Chinese pilgrim Xuanzang (Hsuan Tsang) left a travelogue.
+The 7th-century Chinese Buddhist pilgrim Xuanzang left a travelogue.
 This text includes a hearsay story about Mihirakula, who he says ruled several hundred years ago from his capital of Sagala (now Sialkot, Pakistan).
-This estimate is incorrect, as there is only about 100 year difference between Mihirakula rule and Xuanzang pilgrimage in India.
+This estimate is incorrect, as there is only about 100 year difference between Mihirakula's rule and Xuanzang's pilgrimage to India.
 Xuanzang states that after coming to power, Mihirakula asked Buddhist monasteries in his domain to send him a scholar to teach Buddhism.
 However, based on the reputation of his father and his own, the monks and scholars did not go.
 They sent a novice.
 This angered Mihirakula.
 He then ordered the destruction of the Buddhist religion:

 Xuanzang about Mihirakula (introductory part about his change of mind about Buddhism).
 Excerpt of the Southern Song edition of 1132 CE.

 Some centuries ago there was a king called Mihirakula (摩酰逻矩罗, Mo-hi-lo-kiu-lo), who established his authority in this town and ruled over India.
 He was of quick talent, and naturally brave.
 He subdued all the neighbouring provinces without exception.
 In his intervals of leisure he desired to examine the law of Buddha, and he commanded that one among the priests of superior talent should wait on him.
 Now it happened that none of the priests dared to attend to his command.
 Those who had few desires and were content, did not care about distinction; those of superior learning and high renown despised the royal bounty (glitter).
 At this time there was an old servant in the king's household who had long worn the religious garments.
 He was of distinguished ability and able to enter on discussion, -and was very eloquent.
 The priests put him forward in answer to the royal appeal.
 The king said, " I have a respect for the law of Buddha, and I invited from far any renowned priest (to come and instruct me), and now the congregation have put forward this servant to discuss with me.
 I always thought that amongst the priests there were men of illustrious ability; after what has happened today what further respect can I have for the priesthood ?"
 He then issued an edict to destroy all the priests through the five Indies (lit. 五印度国 "the five countries of India"), to overthrow the law of Buddha, and leave nothing remaining.

 — Records on the Western Regions (西游记, 4th Book 1st country), by Xuanzang.